vladimir-vg/batiscaph/README.md

 # Development setup

-Unlike in demo, batiscaph do not stores events in csv files anymore.
-Now it uses database for it.
 You need to install clickhouse (column oriented dbms) and neo4j (graph database).

 Specify neo4j url (`NEO4J_HTTP_URL`) with your login:pass if needed.